 Venica’s Merlot comes from a DOC Collio vineyard.
 It is a dark blue colored wine grape variety of French origin.

-The grapes were picked and de-stemmed from September 20th to September 22nd 2017.
+The grapes were hand picked and de-stemmed from September 20th to September 22nd 2017.

 After arriving to the cellar, the grapes have been macerated for 10 days; subsequently the wine has been aged in our cellar in wooden barrels of 25 and 7.5 HL for 13 months, during which the malolactic fermentation has taken place.